gaperton/React-MVx/README.md

 - It doesn't rely on singletons (unless you _really_ need some data to be shared across pages)
 - It assists and encourages usage of _locally encapsulated state_ and _OO decomposition_.

-THIS IS THE BETA.
+THIS IS PUBLIC THE BETA.
 NOT PRODUCTION READY YET.
-WE'RE WORKING ON IT.

 ## Examples